ktomatematika/kontes-terbuka/ENGLISH.md

     ```
 9. Last, you may wish to make an admin in the website (by default would be on `0.0.0.0:3000`).
    Do the following steps to make an admin account in the website:
-    1. Make a user as per normal in the website.
+    1. Make a user as per normal in the website
     2. No email will be sent, instead we need to go to rails console and manually enable the user.
-        Open the rails console by `bundle exec rails c` and run `User.first.enable`.
+        Open the rails console by `bundle exec rails c` and run `User.first.enable`
     3. To elevate the privilege of this user to admin, do the following in the rails console:
     ```bash
     User.first.add_role :panitia